caseytite/loyalTree/docs/tasks.md

 - [ ] As a user I can review my transactions(on the gift card view)
     - [ ] Create a transactions view
+    - [ ] see if backend returns all transactions for a card, if not make it
     - [ ] Create a route to the backend
-    - [ ] Create a query for transactions from a specific store and user
+    - [ ] Create an SQL query for transactions from a specific store and user
     - [ ] Send data back to front end
 - [ ] As a user I can register
     - [ ] do the things